-Examples Brainstorm where and how you've used this skill.
+ExamplesBrainstorm examples of where and how you've used this skill.

 - · Worked in customer service, handling phone and face-to-face enquiries, explaining banking application processes.
-Some clients had literacy issues and others did not have much English. - · Listened very carefully to their enquiries. - · Built rapport with customers made them feel at ease. - · Adapted communication style to suit clients.
-Explained in plain English.
+Some clients had literacy issues and others did not have much English. - · Listened very carefully to their enquiries. - · Built rapport with customers made them feel at ease.